cysouw/diathesis/text/c03_prepositions.md

 - Ich entschuldige den Dieb für seine Tat.
 Ich entschuldige die Tat des Diebes.
 - Die Delegierten feiern ihn für sein Nein zum Irak-Krieg.
 Die Delegierten feiern sein Nein zum Irak-Krieg.

+### --- [ ADJ > ADJ ] Adjunct exchange {.unnumbered}

 ### [ NAg | NAp ] Possessor-of-accusative to preposition

 Another 'raised' possessor is the alternation in which the possessor of an accusative can be expressed alternatively with a prepositional phrase \Next[a,b].
-This is called an "Attribute Object Alternation" in Levin (1993:74).
+This is called an "Attribute Object Alternation" in Levin [-@levin1993: 74].

 \ex.
  \a.
 Ich bewundere seine Ehrlichkeit.